CodeWithCharan/Advanced-RAG/README.md

 3. Navigate through the notebooks in order, starting with `1_fundamentals_of_rag.ipynb`.

 ## Prerequisites
 - Python 3.10 or higher
+- Google API Key
 - Jupyter Notebook or Jupyter Lab
 - All dependencies listed in `requirements.txt`